Kurt Sutter: Career

 Sutter returned as an executive producer and writer for the seventh and final season in 2008.
-He wrote the premiere "Coefficient of Drag" and co-wrote the episode "Parricide" with Gary Lennon.
-At the close of the season he was the series' second most prolific writer (after Ryan), having written or co-written 18 episodes in total.
+He wrote the premiere "Coefficient of Drag", and he co-wrote the episode "Parricide" with Gary Lennon.
+At the close of the season Sutter was the series' second most prolific writer (after Ryan), having written or co-written 18 episodes total.

-Also in 2008, Sutter created and executive produced a new series for FX entitled Sons of Anarchy.
+Also in 2008, Sutter created and executive produced a new series for FX titled Sons of Anarchy.
 The show centers on the titular motorcycle club in a fictitious town called Charming in California.
 He was the series head writer and showrunner.
 Along with the pilot episode he wrote the episodes "Seeds", "Fun Town", "Capybara", "The Sleep of Babies", and the season finale "The Revelator".
 He would go on to write 61 of the show's 92 episodes.
 Sutter appears in the show as incarcerated club member Otto Delaney, and he cast his wife Katey Sagal in the starring role as the club's matriarch Gemma Teller Morrow.
-Sutter also hired several crew members whom he had worked with on The Shield, including unit production manager and producer Kevin G. Cremin, post-production supervisor and producer Craig Yahata, and directors Guy Ferland, Stephen Kay, Gwyneth Horder-Payton, Paris Barclay, Terrence O'Hara, and Billy Gierhart.
+Sutter also hired several crew members with whom he had worked on The Shield, including unit production manager and producer Kevin G. Cremin, post-production supervisor and producer Craig Yahata, and directors Guy Ferland, Stephen Kay, Gwyneth Horder-Payton, Paris Barclay, Terrence O'Hara, and Billy Gierhart.
 The first season also featured The Shield star Jay Karnes as a recurring special guest star playing ATF Agent Joshua Kohn.
 This is a trend that continued in later seasons with the majority of the main cast of The Shield appearing in later episodes in a variety of different roles.